We’ve produced our 2025 cricket helmets guide because choosing the best cricket helmet for your game and budget takes time and effort.

 Junior cricket helmets

-One of the things you’re likely to see in junior cricket is a batter playing with a helmet that is too big for them.
+One of the things you might see in junior cricket is a batter playing with a helmet that is too big for them.
+That said, helmets are not a novelty at that level as everyone is required to wear them.
+It’s in adult cricket with a hard ball when an older generation of players sometimes opt out of head protection!

 2. WEIGHT